0100101101011010/blog/_posts/2019-06-10-montreal-trip-f1-race.md

 This weekend, we traveled to Montreal pretty much exclusively to watch the 2019 Canadian Grand Prix.
 My boyfriend is a long time F1 fan, and while I am not, I still wanted to watch a race in person at least once, just to see what it was like.
 And looking back, I can definitely say: it was worth it!
 Sure, the days were tiring and hot, we both got sunburned, and at times I wanted to fall asleep... but I am so glad I went.
 I know I just gave four reasons right there why it shouldn't have been enjoyable at all, but it was still a worthwhile experience.
 We've also learned a lot from this trip, so hopefully the next time we do something similar, we'll be more prepared.

-Now that we're back in Waterloo where the thermometer is struggling to climb past 20 °C, I'm missing the hot, sunny ice cream weather days in Montreal.

 {: .toc}

 ## Thursday: Getting to Montreal